sachinmw/puppetQuest/Quest_Guide/quests/power_of_puppet.md

 Before you apply the class, there are a few parameters you'll want to set.

-We aleady have an Apache server configured to our liking on the Learning VM, so we can tell the `graphite` class it doesn't need to bother setting up its own server.
+We already have an Apache server configured to our liking on the Learning VM, so we can tell the `graphite` class it doesn't need to bother setting up its own server.

 There are also some compatibility issues with the latest Django version.
 The author of this